- Departments & Offices

 The Loudoun Crisis Intervention Team (CIT) is designed to protect the safety, dignity, and rights of persons suffering from mental health issues and protect the community from potentially dangerous behavior.
 CIT deputies have specialized training in recognizing signs and symptoms of persons experiencing a behavioral crisis while maintaining officer and public safety.
 Click here for CIT Resources.

 The Loudoun CIT training is a model program, has been recognized regionally and nationally, and was featured in the September 2014 edition of Police Chief Magazine focusing on mental health’s impact on policing.
 To date, the Loudoun CIT Program has trained 100% of the LCSO and Leesburg Police Department Emergency Communications Center (ECC) personnel.
 It is mandatory for all ECC personnel to be trained in CIT as they are usually the initial point of contact for consumers (patients) and their families.

 Today, 100% of all LCSO uniformed deputies with two or more years on patrol are trained in CIT.
 Adult Detention Center (ADC) personnel are also trained in CIT with the first ADC training held in 2015.
 100% of all dispatchers/call takers in the ECC are also trained in CIT.

 Crisis Intervention Team Goals

-The goals of CIT is to promote positive interactions between law enforcement and persons in crisis, prevent inappropriate restraint, incarceration and stigmatization of persons with mental illness, reduce injuries to deputies, and persons suffering from mental illness as well as their families.
+The goals of CIT are to promote positive interactions between law enforcement and persons in crisis, prevent inappropriate restraint, incarceration, and stigmatization of persons with mental illness, reduce injuries to deputies, and persons suffering from mental illness as well as their families.
 It is also to link individuals and their families to appropriate treatment and resources in the Loudoun County Community.